 MariaDB is a drop-in replacement for MySQL.
-It is easy to install, offers many speed and performance improvements, and is easy to integrate into most MySQL deployments.
+It is easy to install, offers many speed and performance improvements, easy to integrate into most MySQL deployments.
 Answers for compatibility questions can be found at: MariaDB versus MySQL – Compatibility.
-MariaDB offers more storage engines than MySQL, including Cassandra (NoSQL), XtraDB (drop-in replacement for InnoDB), and OQGRAPH.
+MariaDB offers more storage than MySQL, including Cassandra (NoSQL), XtraDB (drop-in replacement for InnoDB), and OQGRAPH.

 - These instructions are intended for installing MariaDB on a single CentOS 6 node.

 - I’ll be working from a Liquid Web Core Managed CentOS 6.5 server, and I’ll be logged in as root.

 First, you’ll follow a simple best practice: ensuring the list of available packages is up to date before installing anything new:

 yum -y update